 3. Practise, practise, practise: Learning the right sitting position isn’t for couch potatoes; it takes weeks of repetition.

 The Royal Academy of Dramatic Art is one of the world’s most storied stage schools.
-For the past 20 years its sister firm, Rada Business, has helped companies and ceos with their pitches and presentations, and added polish to their communication skills.
+For the past 20 years its sister firm, Rada Business, has helped companies and ceos with their pitches and presentations to help polish to their communication skills.
 Its trainers, who mainly come from performance backgrounds, deliver sessions in 30 countries to firms ranging from tiny independents to vast multinationals.
 Charlie Walker-Wise, a school alumnus, is an actor, trainer and client director.
 He explains how a little drama can serve entrepreneurs well.

 What can companies learn from stage schools?

 One misconception about acting is that it’s about lying: pretending to be someone who you’re not.
 It’s really the opposite, it’s about finding the truth.
 In business there’s another word for that: authenticity.
 It’s the same thing.
 Actors have to be able to convey emotion in a convincing and believable manner in order to make the audience feel something.
 But that doesn’t mean that they have to be able to cry their eyes out.
 That’s often a really bad way of conveying emotion.

 What types of industries ask for your assistance?

 Many are financial services, from insurance to banking.
 We also work in media, so get lots of broadcasters, advertising agencies, design agencies, branding agencies and technology firms.

 Why do they come?